 The University of Notre Dame Australia is a national Catholic university with more than 11,000 students studying across its campuses in Fremantle and Broome in Western Australia, in Sydney in New South Wales and in seven clinical schools around NSW and Victoria.

 Undergraduate, postgraduate and higher research degrees are offered through the university’s academic Schools: arts & sciences, business, education, law, health sciences, medicine, nursing, midwifery, physiotherapy, and philosophy & theology.

-Notre Dame is also home to three leading research institutes – Nulungu Research Institute, The Institute for Health Research and The Institute for Ethics & Society.
+Notre Dame is also home to three research institutes – Nulungu Research Institute, The Institute for Health Research and The Institute for Ethics & Society.

-The University’s approach to higher education prepares students to navigate the challenges of an ever-changing work environment by encouraging them to question, to ‘see beyond’ and view the world from a totally new perspective.
+The university’s approach to higher education prepares students to navigate the challenges of an ever-changing work environment by encouraging them to question, to ‘see beyond’ and view the world from a totally new perspective.

-Students apply direct to the University.
+Students apply direct to the university.
 Visit notredame.edu.au.